ozlmulg/sample-project/README.md

     mvn clean install -U

-to build: in the project root, run `make main-build`
+to build: in the project root, run `make mvn-build`

-to run: in the project root, run `make main-run`
+to run: in the project root, run `make mvn-run`

 ### Local DB Setup